 Paradoxical bronchospasm.
-If symptoms of asthma get worse immediately after using inhalation formulation of budesonide, discontinuation of budesonide is indicated.
+If asthma symptoms worsen immediately after using the inhalation formulation of budesonide, discontinuation of budesonide is indicated.
 When paradoxical bronchospasm occurs, acute symptoms should receive treatment with a rescue short-acting beta-2 agonist inhaler.

 Localized infections of the oral cavity and pharynx: Patients on inhalation formula are prone to develop a localized infection of the oral cavity and pharynx with candida (fungus).
-Patients are counseled to rinse the mouth with water and spit out immediately after oral inhalation to prevent systemic absorption that can lead to these infections.
+Patients are counseled to rinse the mouth with water and spit it out immediately after oral inhalation to prevent systemic absorption that can lead to these infections.
 The use of the spacer also decreases the rate of occurrence of thrush.
-When oral thrush (oral candidiasis) develops, treatment with an antifungal agent is required while treatment with budesonide inhaler continues, or sometimes, therapy requires to be interrupted temporarily.
+When oral thrush (oral candidiasis) develops, treatment with an antifungal agent is required while treatment with a budesonide inhaler continues, or sometimes, therapy must be temporarily interrupted.
 Patients on budesonide inhalation treatment require monitoring for symptoms and signs of oropharyngeal fungal infections.

 All types of budesonide formulations can give rise to hypersensitivity reactions.
-During budesonide treatment, if any patients develop allergic reactions such as anaphylaxis, angioedema, bronchospasm (cough, wheezing, shortness of breath), rash, urticaria, contact dermatitis, delayed typed sensitization, etc., discontinuation of the treatment is indicated.
+During budesonide treatment, if patients develop allergic reactions such as anaphylaxis, angioedema, bronchospasm (cough, wheezing, shortness of breath), rash, urticaria, contact dermatitis, delayed typed sensitization, etc., then treatment should be discontinued.
 Anaphylaxis is a life-threatening reaction and requires immediate treatment with an intramuscular injection of epinephrine in the thigh.

 Other common adverse reactions from budesonide are nasopharyngitis, nasal congestion, pharyngitis, rhinitis allergic, viral upper respiratory tract infection, nausea, viral gastroenteritis, otitis media, conjunctivitis., toothache, oropharyngeal pain, cough, dysphonia, backpain, procedural pain, throat irritation, back pain, and headache.